-The first question we faced as we gathered to discuss the possibility of launching Evidence (then just called the new journal on evidence-based medicine, still no caps) was why (and if) we did need another medical journal in an highly competitive environment already full of those.
-Douglas Altman stated that we needed “less research, better research and research done for the right reasons” in his famous 1994 article “The Scandal of Poor Medical Research.”(1) Adding to that, the predictive value of research in general is probably less than 50% (2), due to imprecision (low sample size), methodological bias (low quality of research design) and allegiance bias (conclusions being crafted in a manner that reconciles best with the investigator’s or researcher’s perspectives and preferences), not to mention P-hacking (3), withholding datasets and publication bias, that is, publishing only or mostly papers that disprove the null hypothesis.
+The first question we faced as we gathered to discuss the possibility of launching Evidence (then just called the new journal on evidence-based medicine, still no caps) was why (and if) we did need another medical journal in a highly competitive environment already full of those.
+Douglas Altman stated that we needed “less research, better research and research done for the right reasons” in his famous 1994 article “The Scandal of Poor Medical Research.”(1) Adding to that, the predictive value of research in general probably lies below 50% (2), due to imprecision (low sample size), methodological bias (low quality of research design) and allegiance bias (conclusions being crafted in a manner that reconciles best with the investigator’s or researcher’s perspectives and preferences), not to mention P-hacking (3), withholding datasets and publication bias, that is, publishing only or mostly papers that disprove the null hypothesis.

 The first purpose of the Journal of Evidence-based Healthcare is not just to provide more original research.
 We already have a lot of that too.
 Every nine years the scientific output doubles (4).
 Our aim is to promote the idea that, as consumers of science, we should be highly critical of the quality of information we are consuming.
 Scientific fake news is more dangerous than general fake news – both are based on assumptions that oversimplify phenomena, biases, or outright lies for personal gain.
 Scientific fake news seem more valid when it comes in the form of an original article, published in a scientific journal.
 One of the purposes of science in modern society is to inform policy and decision-making, which will then generally impact society as a whole (scientists included).
 And science has always been about doubting one’s own assumptions and trying to prove yourself wrong before you may reach some consensus.
 So, this is a call to not take evidence in a published paper at face value, but to keep the conversation going.